hyperledger/firefly/docs/reference/types/_includes/event_description.md

 ### Transaction

-When actions are submitted performed by a FireFly node, they are performed within a FireFly [Transaction](./(transaction.md).
+When actions are submitted by a FireFly node, they are performed within a FireFly [Transaction](./(transaction.md).
 The events that occur as a direct result of that transaction, are tagged with the transaction ID so that they can be grouped together.